-compensation of majoration personner of one of our 31 December 2019 SR' 000 31 December 2018 SR' 000 Short-term employee benefits Non-monetary benefits Post-employment benefits Termination benefits Other long-term benefits 13,159 346 1,347 1,411 15,981 401 2,434 2,375 2,006 16,263 23,197 Amount due to key management personnel 7,901 8,375
+31 December 31 December

+2020 2019

+SR' 000 SR' 000

+Short-term employee benefits 8,830 13,159

+Non-monetary benefits 384 346

+Post-employment benefits 752 1,347

+Termination benefits 7 1,411

+9,973 16,263

+Amount due to key management personnel 752 7,901

-31. CONTINGENT LIABILITIES AND COMMITMENTS
+33. CONTINGENT LIABILITIES AND COMMITMENTS

-In addition to disclosure set out in note 17, 25 and 29, contingent liabilities and commitments, as at 31 December 2019, are described as below:
+In addition to disclosure set out in notes 18, 27 and 31, contingent liabilities and commitments, as at 31 December 2020, are described as below:

-- (a) The Group has outstanding commitments related to future expenditure for the development of KAEC in coming few years, amounting to SR 781 million (31 December 2018: SR 1,271 million). - (b) The Group, from time to time, is a defendant in lawsuits, which mainly represent commercial disputes.
+- (a) The Group has outstanding commitments related to future expenditure for the development of KAEC in coming few years, amounting to SR 649 million (31 December 2019: SR 781 million). - (b) The Group, from time to time, is a defendant in lawsuits, which mainly represent commercial disputes.
 The management and the legal counsel expects a favourable outcome of all the pending litigation against the Group.
-Accordingly, no provision has been made in these consolidated financial statements. - (c) Operating lease commitments:
+Accordingly, no provision has been made in these consolidated financial statements. - (c) A Government entity requested the Company to share the costs incurred by the Government entity on account of re-routing the Haramain High Speed Railway via King Abdullah Economic City.
+The Company provided the details of the costs already incurred by it pertaining to this project that included the value of land contributed by the Company for the train station, costs incurred for the station access bridge and other associated infrastructure costs.
+The management is under discussion with the Government entity, supported by the Economic Cities and Special Zones Authority, and expects a favorable outcome.
+Hence no provision has been made in these consolidated financial statements. - (d) Operating lease commitments: